ABHISHEK22415/PX4_SITL_Script/Readme.txt

 - Customize flight paths using `waypoints.txt`.
 - Implement real-world tests on the Alta X drone.

 This guide provides all the necessary steps to get PX4 and JMAVSim running on WSL.
-If you encounter any issues, refer to the PX4 documentation or the GitHub community for support.